-Although mechanistic models can be very high-dimensional, FOMs often exhibit a certain coherence characterized by a few dominant mechanisms or patterns, e.g., due to stiffness of the system \cite{Okeke.2015}.
+Although mechanistic models can be very high-dimensional, FOMs often exhibit a certain coherence characterized by a few dominant mechanisms or patterns, {\eg}, due to stiffness of the system \cite{Okeke.2015}.
 Provided that a part of the transients vanish after a short period of time due to dissipative phenomena with a comparably fast exponential decay, we obtain a time-scale separation between fast stable decay and slow response \cite{Graham.1996}.
-As a result, the high-dimensional state evolves most of the time near a low-dimensional topological subspace, referred to as slow manifold, inertial manifold, or invariant manifold \cite{Roberts.1989b,Nijmeijer.1990}.
-An accurate ROM is obtained when finding a low-order approximation of the FOM on the slow manifold.
+As a result, the high-dimensional state evolves most of the time near a low-dimensional topological subspace, referred to as slow manifold \cite{Nijmeijer.1990}. {Because this subspace is characterized by a set of invariance equations, \ie, the (quasi-)steady-state conditions of the fast stable phenomena, the slow manifold is a special type of invariant manifold \cite{Fenichel.1971,Roberts.1989b,Krauskopf.2005}.} An accurate ROM is obtained when finding a low-order approximation of the FOM on the slow manifold.
 Such reducible systems are also called lumpable \cite{Horstmeyer.2016}.

-MOR methods construct low-order approximations of a FOM, i.e., a ROM, either by projecting the FOM onto the slow manifold \cite{Shvartsman.1998, Baur.2014} or by identifying an empirical ROM directly from state data \cite{Schmid.2010}.
-Projecting the FOM onto a linear subspace is called a Galerkin projection \cite{Antoulas.2005}, a concept of high significance for this article.
-In many cases, a considerable reduction (removing $\unit[80]{\%}$ of the states or more) of a FOM is possible at a minor sacrifice of accuracy.
-However, the range of validity of a ROM is considerably reduced as well, e.g., highly transient situations, such as process startup or shutdown, are usually no longer covered.
+MOR methods construct low-order approximations of a FOM, {\ie}, a ROM, either by projecting the FOM onto the slow manifold \cite{Shvartsman.1998,Baur.2014} or by identifying an empirical ROM directly from state data \cite{Schmid.2010,Kramer.2024}.
+Projecting the FOM onto a linear subspace is called a Galerkin projection \cite{Antoulas.2005}, a concept of high significance for this article. {Below, we also discuss nonlinear variants of Galerkin methods as well as other projection methods.} In many cases, a considerable reduction (removing $\unit[80]{\%}$ of the states or more) of a FOM is possible at a minor sacrifice of accuracy.
+However, the range of validity of a ROM is considerably reduced as well, {\eg}, highly transient situations, such as process startup or shutdown, are {often} no longer covered.